 5. Analysis of the pericardial fluid is used in case of equivocal etiology.

 Cardiac tamponade is diagnosed on the basis of clinical features and imaging studies, mainly echocardiography.

 Clinical signs of cardiac tamponade should be differentiated from acute right ventricular myocardial infarction and other causes of right ventricular dysfunction.

-1. Intravenous fluid bolus may be attempted to temporize (this is not a substitute for definitive treatment); however, only approximately 50% of patients will have a favorable stroke volume/hemodynamic response to fluid loading.
+1. IV fluid bolus may be attempted to temporize (this is not a substitute for definitive treatment); however, only ~50% of patients will have a favorable stroke volume/hemodynamic response to fluid loading.

 2. Pericardiocentesis is a life-saving procedure in those with clinical/echocardiographic pericardial tamponade (note that large pericardial effusions do not always cause tamponade, and therefore a clinical and hemodynamic assessment is required).
-Needle pericardiocentesis +/- pericardial tube insertion using echocardiographic guidance is the preferred method of pericardial fluid drainage if technically feasible.
+Needle pericardiocentesis with or without pericardial tube insertion using echocardiographic guidance is the preferred method of pericardial fluid drainage if technically feasible.